thundergolfer/thundergolfer.github.io/collections/_posts/2021-06-25-a-basic-python-bazel-toolchain.md

 This basic toolchain setup just involves:

-1. **Using Starlark to download a Python interpreter:** a bit of custom Starlark to download and unpack a standalone Python interpreter
+1. **Using Starlark to download a Python interpreter:** a bit of custom Starlark to download and unpack a standalone Python interpreter.gi
 2. **Defining the toolchain:** a `BUILD.bazel` file to define our a `py_runtime` and pass it into Bazel's `toolchain` setup rule.
 3. **Registering the toolchain:** the registration of this new toolchain with Bazel's toolchain resolution system.